 - Sync: Current sync jobs that have been created for content on the selected Server

 - Conversion: Any conversions for sync or Media Optimizer that are currently in progress

 - Now Playing: Currently-playing items

-Related Page: Status
+Related Page: Server Status and Dashboard

 Access settings for both the Plex Web App itself as well as settings to manage the currently-selected server.

 The Plex Players button allows you to select other available Plex Apps in your network.
 When selected you can control currently playing content.
 In addition, if you have another Plex App selected, when you select content to play in Plex Web App, it will instead play in the selected Plex App.